dotCMS/core/tools/cli/README.md

   </pre>

 if your bundle has a site named "my.cool-bike.com" the returning identifier will be replaced automatically.
 But host can be a regular valid identifier.

+**Important**: Interpolation is useful only when we work importing a full bundles.

 ### Commands